pengwyn/EyeOfRa.jl/README.md

 * Watches over.
 * Protective.
-* Can get "out of control"
+* Can get "out of control".
+* Horus always gets the attention.